DeepLearnI/atlas-ce-docs/docs/api_docs/sources/atlas-on-gcp.md

 We can take this command and run it in our terminal to SSH into the instance.
 Make sure you have the gcloud CLI tool setup prior to doing this.

-Once inside the instance we now need to install Atlas CE.
-We've put together a script that does a lot of the leg work (create environments and installing Atlas CE).
+Once inside the instance we now need to install Atlas.
+We've put together a script that does a lot of the leg work (create environments and installing Atlas).

 * To get the script, we'll run `wget https://gist.githubusercontent.com/pippinlee/d2b98a7ff058e66b558bfb331f3a4635/raw/36e6119935180e232437107fd8a77e7c2a40841b/install_atlas.sh`.
-This will give us the Atlas CE installer file
+This will give us the Atlas installer file
-* Running `bash install_atlas.sh` will install Atlas CE and start it running within Docker
+* Running `bash install_atlas.sh` will install Atlas and start it running within Docker
 * Next we'll source the conda environment created by Atlas by running `source ~/.bashrc` and then `conda activate atlas_ce_env`

-Now Atlas CE is running and you'll have access to both the `foundations` and `atlas-server` CLI.
+Now Atlas is running and you'll have access to both the `foundations` and `atlas-server` CLI.

 You should now be able to view the Atlas Dashboard by going in your browser to `<external.ip.of.your.instance>:5555`.
 If you ever need to find the IP of your instance you can find it on your GCP console <a target="_blank" href="https://console.cloud.google.com/compute/instances">instance list</a>).